Oak wilt: Disease cycle

 The fungus can spread short distances through naturally occurring root grafts.
 Root grafts form when two or more underground roots merge from adjacent trees.
 Typically, roots from the same, or similar species, can form root grafts as their cambia are pressed together and combine.
 Fungal spores in the xylem travel to nearby trees through these root grafts and can rapidly kill many trees simultaneously.
 This transmission method accounts for the vast majority of infections and is particularly devastating as groups of trees are killed.
-The disease can extend 10 – 20m per year (40m per year in Texas) from the infection foci to surrounding trees.
+The disease can extend 10–20 m per year (40 m per year in Texas) from the infection foci to surrounding trees.
 Diseased trees can continue to harbor and transmit the disease for several years through the root network.

 The disease results from fungal spores clogging xylem vessels and preventing water and nutrient flow.
 Mycelia growth between and through vessels end up blocking xylem pits in the vessel endwalls.
 Tylose protrusion and the accumulation of 'gums' will further obstruct vessels.
 Tylose is an outgrowth of parenchyma cells created as a plant defense against pathogens, water deficiency, wounding, and heartwood formation.
 Tylose formation signals senescence of adjacent parenchyma cells and secretion of secondary metabolites (called gums), which may include phenolics.
 The interruption of the xylem vessels precedes tylose formation.
 Tylose and secreted gums act as a barrier to slow the colonization of the pathogen and play an important part in plant defenses.
 However, the action to compartmentalize the oak wilt fungus ultimately obstructs all water conductance, leading to death.
 The fungus can survive in the xylem for multiple years, if the tree is not killed.

 Early detection and prompt action are essential for successful management of oak wilt.

 The specific measures taken depend on several circumstances but should include appropriate combinations of the following: